someengineering/resoto.com/docs/how-to-guides/security/compute/find-aws-lambda-functions-with-obsolete-runtimes.md

 ---
-sidebar_label: Find AWS Lambda Functions with an Obsolete Runtime
+sidebar_label: Find AWS Lambda Functions with Obsolete Runtimes
 ---

-# How to Find AWS Lambda Functions with an Obsolete Runtime
+# How to Find AWS Lambda Functions with Obsolete Runtimes

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';